8th Working Conference on Verified Software: Theories, Tools, and Experiments

 We welcome submissions describing significant advances in the production of verified software, i.e., software that has been proved to meet its functional specifications.
 We are especially interested in submissions describing large-scale verification and vertification efforts that involve collaboration, theory unification, tool integration, and formalized domain knowledge.
 We welcome papers describing novel experiments and case studies evaluating verification techniques and technologies.
 Topics of interest include education, requirements modeling, specification languages, specification/verification/certification case-studies, formal calculi, software design methods, automatic code generation, refinement methodologies, compositional analysis, verification tools (e.g., static analysis, dynamic analysis, model checking, theorem proving, satisfiability), tool integration, benchmarks, challenge problems, and integrated verification environments.

 The program consists of a mix of invited and contributed papers.
-A preliminary program is available here.
+The program is available here.
+VSTTE will take place in Bahen Centre for Information Technology, 40 St. George Street, Toronto, ON in room BA1190, on the main floor.

 Papers will be evaluated by at least three members of the Program Committee.
 We are accepting both long (limited to 16 pages) and short (limited to 10 pages) paper submissions, written in English.
 Short submissions also cover Verification Pearls describing an elegant proof or proof technique.
 Submitted research papers and system descriptions must be original and not submitted for publication elsewhere.